bramtayl/Justly.jl/README.md

 You can play a song, starting with a certain chord, by clicking the play button underneath the chord.
 You can add lyrics, or performance notes, to any chord.
 You can set beats to 0 to overlap, or to a negative number to "travel back in time".
-You can convert YAML directly to an `AudioSchedule` using `read_song`.
+You can edit the tempo and initial key using the sliders on the top.
-One omits values in the YAML notation if the values are equal to their defaults.
+One omits values in Justly notation if the values are equal to their defaults.

 - The default "words" is ""
 - The default "octave" is 0